Skip to main content

 Finally, if they do change their position, it is very important to prevent your opponent from feeling stupid about their original point of view.

-This is really the way to persuade people.
+This is one way persuasion can work—when the other person is open, and the context allows for it.
 Provided, of course, they are willing to listen to reason, and you actually have something reasonable to offer.

 Of course, there is so much more to learn about communication and persuasion tactics than covered in this relatively short post, but if I had really understood these two tactics when I was younger, I would have learned a lot more, and I might have had a greater influence in my writing.